 Problem 5: Device spin out of control

 The bearing behind the sanding disc can get blocked by grease and dirt.
-It will increase the random orbital motion and will cause the sander to spin out of control.
+It will increase the random orbital motion and cause the sander to spin out of control.
 As a result, your wood will get burned.

 Solution: Unscrew the four screws of the sanding disc with a screwdriver and then remove it.
 Take a paper towel and clean the bearing.
-Then put some lubricant on it and make sure that it is spinning freely.
+Then put some lubricant on it and make sure it is spinning freely.

 Ridgid R2611 6-Inch Orbit Sander